Robert Benchley: Humor style

 Topical, current-event style pieces written for Vanity Fair during the war did not lose their levity, either.
 He was not afraid to poke fun at the establishment (one piece he wrote was titled "Have You a Little German Agent in Your Home?"), and his common man observations often veered into angry rants, such as his piece "The Average Voter," where the namesake of the piece "[F]orgets what the paper said...so votes straight Republicrat ticket."
 His lighter fare did not hesitate to touch upon topical issues, drawing analogies between a football game and patriotism, or chewing gum and diplomacy and economic relations with Mexico.

 In his films, the common man exaggerations continued.
 Much of his time in the films was spent spoofing himself, whether it was the affected nervousness of the treasurer in The Treasurer's Report or the discomfort in explaining The Sex Life of the Polyp to a women's club.
 The longer, plot-driven shorts, such as Lesson Number One, Furnace Trouble, and Stewed, Fried and Boiled, likewise show a Benchley character overmatched by seemingly mundane tasks.
 Even the more stereotypical characters held these qualities, such as the incapable sportscaster Benchley played in The Sport Parade.
+Critic Leslie Halliwell praised him "For assuming a subtly fantasticated screen version of his own cosmopolitan personality, and delighting the world by doing so."

 Benchley's humor inspired a number of later humorists and filmmakers.
 Dave Barry, author, onetime humor writer for the Miami Herald, and judge of the 2006 and 2007 Robert Benchley Society Award for Humor, has called Benchley his "idol" and he "always wanted to write like [Benchley]."
 Horace Digby claimed that, "[M]ore than anyone else, Robert Benchley influenced [his] early writing style."
-Outsider filmmaker Sidney N. Laverents lists Benchley as an influence as well, and James Thurber used Benchley as a reference point, citing Benchley's penchant for presenting "the commonplace as remarkable" in The Secret Life of Walter Mitty.
+Outsider filmmaker Sidney N. Laverents lists Benchley as an influence as well, and James Thurber used Benchley as a reference point, citing Benchley's penchant for presenting "the commonplace as remarkable" in "The Secret Life of Walter Mitty".
 In 1944, Benchley starred as Mitty in an adaptation of the story for the radio anthology series, This Is My Best.